vvaezian/vvaezian.github.io/Programming Languages/python.md

         return self.name < other.name
     return self.lastName < other.lastName
 ```
 Assume we have a class which defines operations on a set.
-If we want <kbd>len(s)</kbd> return the number of members of s, then we need to define <em>len</em> using underscores:
+If we want `len(s)` return the number of members of s, then we need to define <em>len</em> using underscores:
 ```python
 def __len__(self):
     count = 0